-semihosting- stack_base=address Virtual address of the base of the descending stack.
-The default is 0xFFFF0000. semihosting- stack_limit=address Virtual address of the stack limit.
-The default is 0xFF000000. (no-)sve Enable or disable Scalable Vector Extension (SVE).
+Option Description (no-)secure-memory Enable or disable separate secure and non-secure address spaces.
+The default is disabled. (no-)semihost Enable or disable semihosting support.
+The default is enabled. semihost-cmd=cmd A string that is used as the semihosting command line. semihosting- heap_base=address Virtual address of the heap base.
+The default is 0. semihosting- heap_limit= address Virtual address of the top of the heap.
+The default is 0xFF000000 . semihosting- stack_base= address Virtual address of the base of the descending stack.
+The default is 0xFFFF0000 . semihosting- stack_limit= address Virtual address of the stack limit.
+The default is 0xFF000000. (no-)sve Enable or disable Scalable Vector Extension (SVE) and SVE2.
 The default is enabled.
-This option requires Armv8.2 or a later architecture to be enabled. switches=val Initial setting of switches in the system register block.
-The default is 0. uartN-outfile=file Redirect output from UARTN to a file, where N is in the range 0-3.
+This option requires Armv8.2 or a later architecture to be enabled.
+If SVE is enabled, the options described in Table 3-2 Additional SVE-related options on page 3-26 can take effect. switches=val Initial setting of switches in the system register block.
+The default is 0. trace=file Enable the TarmacTrace extension.
+Its behavior is the same as the default behavior of the TarmacTrace plug-in, as described in TarmacTrace parameters , except that the extension requires you to specify a trace output file. uartN-outfile=file Redirect output from UARTN to a file, where N is in the range 0-3.
 Specify a filename of - to redirect output to stdout.
 If no filename is specified, the option is ignored. uart-start-port=P Attempt to listen on a free TCP port in the range P to P +100 for each UART.
-The default is 5000. use-real-time Sets the generic timer registers to report a view of real time as it is seen on the host platform.
-The generic timer registers are irrespective of how slow or fast the simulation runs. version Display the version and build numbers and quit. (no-)visualization Starts a small web server to visualize the platform state.
+The default is 5000. use-real-time Sets the generic timer registers to report a view of real time as it is seen on the host platform, instead of simulated time. version Display the version and build numbers and quit. (no-)visualization Starts a small web server to visualize the platform state.
 The default is disabled.